adioshun/gitBook_DeepDrive/paper2017-survey.md

 - a depth map for each input view estimated
 - with a 3D modeling pipeline which starts with image matching followed by pose estimation and dense stereo.

-This representationis usually preferred in scene analysis due to its flexibility and scalability to large scenes.
+This representation is usually preferred in scene analysis due to its flexibility and scalability to large scenes.

-- Plane Sweeping Stereo algorithm(Collins (1996)) :
-    - It sweeps a family of parallel planes in a scene, projects images onto a plane via planar homographies, then evaluates photo-consistency values on each plane.
+- Plane Sweeping Stereo algorithm(Collins (1996)) : It sweeps a family of parallel planes in a scene, projects images onto a plane via planar homographies, then evaluates photo-consistency values on each plane.

-In largescenes, one of the challenges is to handle massive amount ofdata in real-time.
+- In large scenes, one of the challenges is to handle massive amount ofdata in real-time.

 - Pollefeys (2008) propose a large scale, realtime3D reconstruction system based on depth map representation.
     - The real-time performance is achieved by incorporating a set of components which are particularly efficient on typical urban scenes such as a 2D feature tracker with automatic gain adaptation for handling large dynamic range in natural scenes, and parallel implementations of plane sweeping stereo and depth map fusion on GPU.